-Alphabet, the parent company of Google, has posted all-time record revenue of $61.9 billion for the July-September quarter, along with record profits at $18.9 billion.
+Alphabet, the parent company of Google, has posted all-time record revenue of $61.9 billion for the July-September quarter and record profits at $18.9 billion.

 Google Services revenues were $59.9 billion, up 41 percent, and Google Search and other advertising revenues of $37.9 million in the quarter were up 44 percent.

-The company said in a statement late on Tuesday that YouTube advertising revenues of $7.2 billion were up 43 percent due to strength in both direct response and brand advertising.
+In a statement late on Tuesday, the company said that YouTube advertising revenues of $7.2 billion were up 43 percent due to strength in both direct response and brand advertising.

 “Our long-term investments in AI and Google Cloud are helping us drive significant improvements in everyone’s digital experience,” said Sundar Pichai, CEO of Alphabet and Google.